Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

 Script 21-reverse reverses its input
-Script 22-users_and_homes displays all users and their home directories, sorted by users Script 100-empty_casks finds all empty file and directories in the current directory and all sub-directories
+Script 22-users_and_homes displays all users and their home directories, sorted by users Script 100-empty_casks finds all empty file and directories in the current directory and all sub-directories Script 101-gifs lists all the files with a .gif extension in the current directory and all sub-directories